virt-manager/virt-manager/CONTRIBUTING.md

 output attached to an email is also fine.

+## UI design

+If you are planning to add a feature to virt-manager's UI, please read [DESIGN.md](DESIGN.md) first.
+Features that do not fit the goals specified in that document may be rejected.
+If you are unsure if your feature is a good fit for virt-manager, please ask on the mailing list before you start coding!

 ## Introductory tasks

 Extending the virt-install or virt-xml command line is a good introductory